networked-aframe/networked-aframe/docs/Tutorial: Create your first Networked-Aframe experience.md

 NAF.schemas.add(avatarSchema);
 ```

-In the `basic.html` example this is used in combination with [ngokevin's Randomizer component](https://github.com/ngokevin/kframe/tree/master/components/randomizer) to mean each avatar has a randomized color head that is synced to all clients.
+In the `basic.html` example this is used in combination with [ngokevin's Randomizer component](https://github.com/ngokevin/kframe/tree/master/components/randomizer) to give each avatar's head a synced randomized color.

 To add the randomizer component include this script in the `<head>` section: